dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

-Because of a display problem at Dodona, are the newlines in the description in the following figures replaced by spaces.
+Because of a display problem in Dodona, are the newlines in the description in the following figures replaced by spaces.
 <p float="left">
   ![Thoughts that count Smaller](./boeketje_rozen_KleinerDan.png)
   ![Thoughts that count Larger](./boeketje_rozen_GroterDan.png)